miquido/MQVMRunner/README.md

 - username for VM, which you configured during VM setup
 - authorization method to your VM for runner, one of:
   - password - password you configured for your VM user during VM setup
-  - private key - path to RSA key which would be used for authorization (for configuration, see below)
+  - private key - path to private key which would be used for authorization (for configuration, see below).
+ECDSA and ED25519 keys are supported.
 - GitLab instance URL (i.e. https://gitlab.com/)
 - GitLab runner registration token
 - path for GitLab cache (optional)